Sr-11/LFI/README.md

 Once installed, you should be able to do `import lfi`.

 # Dependency
-The development of this project relied on the following Python packages.
+Our code relies on the following Python packages.
 It is recommended to use the specified version numbers for optimal compatibility:

     python==3.9.12
     numpy==1.22.3
     torch==1.13.1
     importlib==1.0.4
+    scipy==1.7.3
     tqdm==4.64.1
-    scipy==1.7.3
     pandas==1.5.2
     pyroc==0.1.1
     matplotlib==3.6.2
+    requests==2.28.1
     IPython==8.8.0
-    requests==2.28.1
+    jupyterlab==3.5.2

 Moreover our GPU is NVIDIA Quadro RTX 8000.